-Answer:Commissioners from each state propose, discuss, and vote on amendments to the Constitution.
-All amendments the convention passes by a simple majority of the states will be sent back to the states for ratification.
+Answer:Delegates discuss and propose amendment proposals that fit the topic framed by the 34 state resolutions that triggered the convention.
+All amendment proposals the convention passes by a simple majority of the states will be sent back to the states for ratification.
 Each state has one vote at the Convention.
-If North Carolina sends seven commissioners and Nebraska sends nine, each state must caucus on each vote.
-North Carolina’s one vote would be cast when at least four of its commissioners agreed.
-Nebraska’s vote would be cast by the agreement of at least five of its commissioners.
+If North Carolina sends seven delegates and Nebraska sends nine, each state must caucus on each vote.
+North Carolina’s one vote would be cast when at least four of its delegates agreed.
+Nebraska’s vote would be cast by the agreement of at least five of its delegates.

 Physicians for COS

 The diagnosis is clear.We have a growing cancer today known as the Obamacare.
 As a result physicians are no longer free to practice medicine.

 No profession feels the full force of the federal government more than physicians.
 The medical profession is the most highly regulated profession in the United States.
 The practice of medicine is controlled, taxed, and regulated to the point of being destroyed by the heavy hand of the federal government.

 Physicians are told how to bill, how much to charge, and how to treat patients.
 They are mandated to use expensive electronic medical records.
 The federally enacted HIPPA (Health Information Privacy and Portability Act) makes the communication between physicians and atients burdensome, inefficient,and expensive.
 Every physician is required by federal mandate to register with the government to obtain an NPI (national provider identifier.)
 We are required by federal law to obtain and pay for a license to prescribe medication through the DEA, which is separate from our state licensure.

 This heavy hand of government not only oversees the largest federal health bureaucracy ever created, but by extension reaches into every state, every city, and every small town to regulate how every licensed physician practices the art of medicine and how citizens obtain care.